The 5 Little-Known Benefits of Bone Broth

-Nowadays, it seems you cannot look at social media, listen to a fitness podcast, or catch up with your latest health magazine without hearing about someone enjoying the benefits of bone broth.
+Nowadays, it seems you can't look at social media, listen to a fitness podcast, or catch up with your latest health magazine without hearing about someone enjoying the benefits of bone broth.

 You may have even heard of people switching out their morning coffee or tea with bone broth, but what is behind all of the hype?
 Have you wondered if you should start incorporating bone broth into your own life?

 Sure, we all grew up eating chicken noodle soup when we had a cold, but there has to be more to this broth to make it such a superstar in the health and wellness space.
 Is it easy to make, or are there prepackaged options?
 What are the specific nutrients found in bone broth, and why are those nutrients important?
 Most importantly, how does bone broth benefit my overall health?